-Rules to Better QR Code
+Rules to Better QR Code - 4 Rules

-Customers - WeChat allows users to follow a Business/Brand account upon scanning (use the built-in QR scanner).
+Customers - WeChat allows users to follow a Business/Brand account upon scanning (using the built-in QR scanner).
 QR codes aren’t just used online, but also in a store or on business cards to save you typing in a URL.

 Businesses - Followers of the WeChat Business/Brand accounts can be sent a limited number of messages per month, usually product info and promotions.